Kartikkeyy/cardiotracking/README.md

 8. **Generation**: Retrieved context is passed to LLaMA 3.3 70B for answer generation
 9. **Response**: User receives answer with source document references

----

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-## ⚠️ Disclaimer

-This application is for educational and informational purposes only.
-It is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of qualified health providers with any questions regarding medical conditions.

----

-## 📬 Contact

-For questions or feedback, please open an issue on GitHub.

----

 **Built with ❤️ using LangChain, FastAPI, and Streamlit**